 The trick for getting first-time host families to make the leap?
 Find common ground.

-Brenda is the first to admit that being an area representative comes with its challenges — namely, the challenge of finding families ready and willing to open their hearts and homes to a foreign exchange student.
+Brenda is the first to admit that being an area representative comes with its challenges.
+The challenge of finding families ready and willing to open their hearts and homes to a foreign exchange student.

 Brenda’s strategy for helping families see the rewards amidst the challenges of hosting a student is simple: find common ground.